BGCI’s 10th International Congress on Education in Botanic Gardens

 Bringing nature to the city.
-Celebrating of 200 anniversary of the University of Warsaw Botanic Garden.
+Celebrating the 200th anniversary of the University of Warsaw Botanic Garden.

 - 10th - 14th September 2018

 - Early bird registration rates apply: January - March 2018

 - Standard registration rates apply: April - July 2018

 - Late registration rates apply August 2018

 - Deadline for submission of abstracts: March 2018

 - Submission of papers for proceedings: July 2018

 - City gardens: City gardens all over the world have much in common.
 What do they offer to the audiences?
 What kind of difficulties do they face, what is specific for such gardens and how they answer to the challenges and advantages of their location in educational programs?